 PZI Zen Online: Audio excerpt.
 John Tarrant Roshi recounts a Sesshin dream—insight on meditation practice.
 As recorded June 27 2020.

 John Tarrant, Roshi, Director of PZI and author, talks about the mystery of meditation as he first experienced it in the ancient forests of Queensland; about transformation on the ancient koan path we follow, and the evolution of Pacific Zen Institute as a community, and koan school with a new online resource center, the KALPA (Koans and Liberation Project Archive) Library.
 Your support helps produce PZI’s ongoing retreats and dharma talks, John’s writing projects, and spreads the teachings.
 8 minutes.
 January 2019

 ..a practice is different from a plan.
 You know what a plan is; you’ve probably made a few of them.
 A practice has more love in it, because a practice is something you’re doing without being sure of the outcome..

-John says birds can ‘open the sky’ for us when we watch them fly—everything just appears and then is gone without a trace.
+John says birds open the sky for us when we watch them fly—everything just appears, and then is gone, with no trace.
 If we trust whatever appears, that’s a taste of the bird path.
-Might it be true that no matter what, you’re not having the wrong moment?
-That you don’t have to disapprove.
-When it’s difficult, it’s good to know that it’s for us.
-It’s ours.
+Might it be true that no matter what, you’re not having the wrong moment, that you don’t have to disapprove?
+When it’s difficult, it’s good to know that it’s for us, it’s ours.
 Life is blessing us all the time.
-Our thinking/feeling ‘This isn’t it,’ is what we call loneliness.
-John talks about how our practice asks us, ‘What’s it like to be me?
+Our thinking and feeling “This isn’t it,” is what we call loneliness.
+John talks about how our practice asks us, “What’s it like to be alive, to be me?
 What’s it like to be a tree?
 A bird?
 What if I’m a fire?
-A river?’
+What if I’m river?”
 My mind and the universe—not much difference.